-The Ultimate Guide: SEO, Programmatic SEO, and GEO
+The Ultimate Guide: SEO, Programmatic SEO, GEO, and Programmatic GEO

 Understanding SEO, Programmatic SEO, and GEO: The Next Generation of Brand Exposure